 Whilst we favour inclusion over exclusion, in line with our values and ESG beliefs, we apply restrictions to sectors and companies involved in controversial activities and facing critical ethical, social and environmental challenges.
 We also closely monitor ESG-related controversies and sensitive incidents that companies may face in the course of their business activities.
 Company failures to respond appropriately to controversies may trigger divestment.

 In this context, Mirabaud has specific sector guidelines and business restrictions that seek to address those issues.
-Currently these are:
+These are:

-Companies involved in dedicated research, development and manufacture of controversial weapons [ie. weapons production and trading causing harm and suffering and Subject to international conventions and embargoes]
+Companies involved in the dedicated research, development or manufacture of controversial weapons – defined as those causing harm and suffering and subject to international conventions and embargoes.

 TOBACCO